 Develop talent.Transform lives.Create careers.

-Our Make Up for Media, Film and TV courses will secure you the necessary UCAS points to progress to University and study at a number of prestigious institutions or help you prepare for a career in the industry 50,000 actors in the UK
+Our Performing Arts & Drama courses will secure you the necessary UCAS points to progress to University and study at a number of prestigious institutions or prepare for a career in the industry 50,000 actors in the UK

 Choose your Perfect Course